MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ---

 # Tenant-to-tenant migrations
 The tenant-to-tenant migration feature allows you to transfer an environment from one tenant to another.
 This feature supports scenarios such as merging multiple tenants into one and facilitating company acquisitions.
 The environment doesn't actually _move_, but rather is _linked_ to another tenant.
-The environment still exists but is not part of the source tenant anymore.
-It is accessible and managed under the destination tenant.
-There is no user interface changes or version changes as part of this move.
+The environment still exists but isn't part of the source tenant anymore.
+It's accessible and managed under the destination tenant.
+There are no user interface changes or version changes as part of this move.

 ## Before you get started
 Be aware of the following notes before you get started with a tenant-to-tenant migration.